GispoCoding/eis_toolkit/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

+## Python library for mineral prospectivity mapping
+EIS Toolkit will be a comprehensive Python library for mineral prospectivity mapping and analysis.
+EIS Toolkit is developed as part of [EIS Horizon EU project](https://eis-he.eu/), which aims to aid EU's efforts in the green transition by securing critical raw materials.
+EIS Toolkit will serve both as a standalone library that brings together and implements relevant tools for mineral prospectivity mapping and as a computational backend for [EIS QGIS Plugin](https://github.com/GispoCoding/eis_qgis_plugin).

+## Repository status
-Related to EIS Horizon EU project.
-This repository is in early development stage.
+This repository is still in development.
+First release is planned for autumn 2023.

-Current contents
+Current contents include
-- a bunch of different configuration files
+- implementations for most of basic preprocessing tools
+- Jupyter notebooks showing usage and functionality of some of the implemented tools
+- basic tests for implemented features
 - instructions on how to contribute to the repository
-- implementation of one preprocessing tool (clip raster with polygon) to act as an example for further development
-- dummy files and functions for executing the most tentative tests between different environments

-*This repository only contains source code related to eis_toolkit python package.
-The user interface will be implemented into separate repository.*
+This repository contains source code related to eis_toolkit python package, not source code of EIS QGIS Plugin.

-Licensed under the EUPL-1.2 or later.

 ## Contributing